 These integrations allow you to seamlessly switch between languages, helping you to assess and manage differences in text length (depending on the language).

-Alternatively you can upload screenshots directly to the platform and set up screenshot workflows.
+Alternatively you can upload screenshots directly to the platform and set up filters by screenshots.
 Lokalise automatically recognizes the text on the screenshots and links the uploaded screenshots to the keys so they show up in the editor.

 Here is a simple video tutorial to show you how it works: